cdk8s-team/cdk8s-cli/README.md

 To install the CLI use one of the following methods:

-* Homebrew: `brew install cdk8s`
 * npm: `npm i -g cdk8s-cli`
 * yarn: `yarn global add cdk8s-cli`

-> Note: the latest version of the `cdk8s` cli available via Homebrew is `0.33.0` because Homebrew does not accept beta versions.
-Once a stable `1.0.0` version is released it will be available on Homebrew as well.
-In the meantime, please use `npm` or `yarn` to install the latest cli.

 ## Documentation